Logical Structure as Knowledge: Enhancing LLM Reasoning via Structured Logical Knowledge Density Estimation: Empirical Analysis for

-The original test set contains 4,743 examples.
-Its DRI score distribution (Figure~\ref{fig:Data_Distribution_2}(b)) reveals that 74.3\% of samples fall into the mid-range interval \texttt{(0.2, 0.7)}, while only 17.2\% lie in the high DRI interval \texttt{(>0.7)}.
-Such skew can introduce two evaluation biases: (1) Apparent overfitting in the mid-range: strong results in the overrepresented middle interval may conceal weaknesses on higher DRI examples; (2) Insufficient statistical power: the small number of high DRI samples ($n = 818$) yields wide confidence intervals for any observed gains.
-To correct this, we built a balanced benchmark (Figure~\ref{fig:Data_Distribution_2}(c)) by drawing 80 examples from each interval: two “extreme” bins \texttt{(<0.2, >0.9)} and contiguous 0.05-wide bins across \texttt{(0.2, 0.9)}.
-This uniform sampling ensures equal representation across the DRI spectrum, eliminating bias and enabling reliable comparisons.
+The original testset contains 4,743 examples and its \ours score distribution (Figure~\ref{fig:Data_Distribution_2}(b)) reveals that 74.3\% of samples fall into the mid-range interval \texttt{(0.2, 0.7)}, while only 17.2\% lie in the high \ours interval \texttt{(>0.7)}.
+Such skew can introduce two evaluation biases: (1) Apparent overfitting in the mid-range: strong results in the overrepresented middle interval may conceal weaknesses on higher \ours examples; (2) Insufficient statistical power: the small number of high \ours samples ($n = 818$) yields wide confidence intervals for any observed gains.
+To correct this, \textbf{we build a balanced benchmark} (Figure~\ref{fig:Data_Distribution_2}(c)) by drawing 80 examples from each interval.
+This uniform sampling ensures equal representation across the \ours spectrum, eliminating bias and enabling reliable comparisons.